steinfletcher/conf/README.md

 # conf

-Extends https://github.com/caarlos0/env to support arbitrary data providers, e.g. secrets manager tools like Vault or AWS Secrets Manager.
+Extends https://github.com/caarlos0/env to support arbitrary data providers.
+This means you can resolve data from anywhere, such as Vault, AWS Secrets manager, S3 or Google Sheets.

 # Usage